Crmuller/Year-10-electronics-and-robtics/Electronics.md

-Following the [Kitronic Inventors Kit](https://kitronik.co.uk/blogs/resources/kitronik-inventors-kit-resources), complete the 10 activities found in the booklet and get them checked my Mr Ward.
++Following the [Kitronic Inventors Kit](https://kitronik.co.uk/blogs/resources/kitronik-inventors-kit-resources), complete the 10 activities found in the booklet and get them checked my Mr Ward.

 You will get a happy emoji next to each part when you have completed it.
 In each section paste a photo of your board and a screenshot of your working code.